ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 | Time limit for construction | Within 3 years from the date of sale |

-| Exemption amount | Lower of: capital gains OR cost of new property (capped at ₹10 crore) |
+| Exemption amount | Lower of: capital gains or cost of new property (capped at ₹10 crore) |

 | Two-house option | Allowed once in a lifetime if LTCG does not exceed ₹2 crore |

-| Lock-in | New property must not be sold within 3 years; else exemption is withdrawn |
+| Lock-in | New property must not be sold within 3 years; exemption is withdrawn if sold earlier |

 | Condition | Detail |